HarisMI40/HarisMI40/README.md

 ## 🛠️ Configuration

 MultiTerm aims for simplicity.
-All configration is done from a single file: `src/site.config.ts`.
+All configuration is done from a single file: `src/site.config.ts`.
 This is where you can tailor your website to match your vision.

 Please take a look at `src/site.config.ts` for more information about the configuration options.